 A patio needs a stable foundation if it is to remain in good condition for decades to come.
 I used a 5cm base of MOT 1 sub-base, an aggregate recommended for laying under paved areas and which is readily available to buy.
 It is called MOT 1 because it is a special grade of aggregate that the Ministry of Transport dictates is used as a base for road-building.
 I do not know what it is called in the USA but I have no doubt that something similar would be available there.
 A firm sub-base is especially important if vehicles will be driving over the area, and also in locations with wide extremes of temperature where the ground may be more subject to shifting.
 After pouring my 38 bags of sub-base onto the area and raking it smooth, it now needed compacting.
-Stage right our plate compactor or ‘whacker’, hired for the weekend at a very competitive rate.
-Boy, did this thing make a stink and a racket.
-It was petrol-powered and went like the clappers.
+Enter stage right our plate compactor or ‘whacker’, hired for the weekend at a very competitive rate.
+Boy, did this useful machine make a stink and a racket.
+Petrol-powered, it went round like the clappers with me barely hanging on to the handle.
 It was all I could do to stop it ploughing through the wall and compacting half our street.
-Persuading it to change direction was quite the challenge, but once we’d got used to each other and were of but a single mind, we rattled round and round the area without a care in the world until the whole thing was as flat as it was going to get.
+Steering the whacker was also a challenge, but once we’d got used to each other and were of but a single mind, we rattled round and round the area without a care in the world until the whole thing was as flat as it was going to get.

-Having been warned off reclaimed bricks by a brick-yard, I had gone on to order Bradstone Carpet Stones in “Rustic Red”.
-We are not into advertising on Edinburgh Garden Diary and my only payment for this shout-out will be in karma, but I don’t mind telling you that Carpet Stones are genius, and if you want to order them from somewhere reasonably-priced with helpful staff, you could do much worse than go to a company called Simply Paving.
-The stones arrived on pallets last Thursday, and they had to sit in an on-street permit holder’s parking space outside the flat until we could move them on Saturday.
-I was terrified the council would tow them away to their fearful compound in Leith, but they didn’t, and eventually we got them through the tenement and into the back garden without mishap.
-Carpet stones are called as such due to the mesh on the back that links the stones together so that you can lay several down at the same time, saving time and ensuring even spacing.
-You can cut them to size with secateurs (their website says scissors, but only try this if you have hands like Mike Tyson’s).
-We had to cut them down to single strips to allow them to curve into our circle.
-We laid them on a semi-dry mix of sand and cement, 6 parts sand to 1 part cement, with a splash of plasticiser.
-Once they were laid, we allowed the cement to dry for 24 hours and then brushed sharp sand between the joints, and we were done!
+Having been warned off reclaimed bricks by the owner of a brick-yard (too prone to frost damage) I decided to order Bradstone Carpet Stones in “Rustic Red”.
+We are not into advertising on Edinburgh Garden Diary and my only payment for this shout-out will be in karma, but I don’t mind telling you that carpet stones are genius, and if you want to order them from somewhere reasonably-priced with helpful staff, then you couldn’t do better than to order them from Simply Paving.
+The carpet stones arrived on pallets last Thursday, and they had to sit in an on-street permit holder’s parking space outside the flat until we could move them on Saturday.
+I was terrified the council would tow them away to their fearful car compound in Leith, but they didn’t, and eventually we got them through the tenement and into the back garden without mishap.
+Carpet stones are so-called because each stone is joined to the next by a backing mesh meaning that you can lay several down at the same time, saving time and ensuring even spacing.
+You can also cut the ‘carpets’ to size with secateurs (their website says scissors, but only try this if you have hands like Mike Tyson’s).
+We cut them in half so they were lighter to carry, and then cut them further into single strips to allow them to curve round and make a circle.
+They were laid on a semi-dry mix of sand and cement, 6 parts sand to 1 part cement, with a splash of plasticiser.
+Once laid, we allowed the cement to dry for 24 hours and then brushed sharp sand between the joints.
+And we were done!